 Different elements form a board game.
 Let’s name them.

-Theme and Concept
+Theme and Setting

-This is further development of the concept and it defines in detail how the board game is going to be played: the starting situation, distribution of goods among players, who goes next, what happens in a turn, what is and what is not allowed, and in the end, what the victory conditions are.
+This is a further development of the concept and it defines in detail how the board game is going to be played: the starting situation, distribution of goods among players, who goes next, what happens in a turn, what is and what is not allowed, and in the end, what the victory conditions are.

 Influence of Chance

 Luck can be implemented in different ways.
 The most popular are rolling the dice(s) when determining various outcomes and drawing cards when a player receives new stuff.
 Other board games only randomize starting settings, like board/terrain or resource distribution.

 As a general rule, you want a moderate amount of chance influencing a board game.
 Just so that it brings some freshness but at the same time does not cause chaos.

-A deep socializing element can heavily influence on how the games play out and can even replace some element of luck – games use different characters of the players to bring variety into gameplay instead of luck.
+A deep socializing element can heavily influence how the games play out and can even replace some element of luck – games use different characters of the players to bring variety into gameplay instead of luck.
 Moreover, even a simple game can reach great depths when you start taking psychology into account.

 Physical Elements of a Board Game

 This element does not influence gameplay much, but it’s the face of a board game.
-This is what costumers will see first and often it’s that first impression that is crucial in buying process.
+This is what customers will see first and often it’s that first impression that is crucial in the buying process.
 That’s why game designers put a lot of emphasis on this element (sometimes forgetting about others in the process) and board games these days look very attractive.

 All the above elements blend in a mixture and form a board game.
 It’s the combination of all the elements and how they affect each other that makes a board game good or fun.
 Or contrary – bad.